-As a contributing employer to the National Electrical Benefit Fund (NEBF), you play an important role in your employees’ retirement.
-As you are the first point of contact the Fund has in building your workers’ employment history, it is critically important that the NEBF receive complete and accurate data when you submit your payroll reports to the NEBF.
+A contributing employer to the National Electrical Benefit Fund (NEBF) plays an important role in their employees’ retirement.
+As they are the first point of contact the Fund has in building their workers’ employment history, it is critically important that the NEBF receive complete and accurate data when submitting payroll reports to the NEBF.

 An employer is are required to file a MPR each month regardless of whether or not the employer has any employees working in that calendar month.
 The exception to this is if this is the employer’s last MPR which should be indicated as a final report on the MPR.